DaleMargel/SParser/Readme.md

 # **SParser.js**
-**A library that lets you to describe language handling using nothing but simple javascript**
+**A library that lets you to write a compiler with minimal mess, fuss and code.**

 ## Why?
 Writing a compiler is hard to do.
 There are a lot of tools to help you do this, but most require you learn obscure scripts that are not always intuitive.
 The resulting code is big, opaque and difficult to understand or debug.